'Re-examine all you have been told.

+I'm a writer, a landscape painter, and I'm passionate about healing - individual, societal, and environmental.
+I've published 'fiction with attitude', and my painting reflects my love of the natural world.
 My lived experience has made me a highly motivated advocate for truth and justice in medicine.

 I've been on a cancer journey for a decade, and have barely left a stone unturned in the world of alternative or integrative medicine.
-After being violently sectioned by psychiatry in my twenties, very reluctantly, and under great pressure, I underwent conventional cancer treatment more than once, which left me with permanent physical damage.
+After being violently sectioned by psychiatry in my twenties, very reluctantly, and under great pressure, I underwent conventional cancer treatment more than once, which left me with serious physical damage.

-Now, despite a 'terminal diagnosis', my belief in the healing potential of the earth, our bodies, minds, and hearts by natural means remains unshakeable.
+Now, despite a 'terminal diagnosis', my belief in the healing potential of the earth, our bodies, minds and hearts by natural means remains unshakeable.
 But only if and when we take the time to learn about our personal and planetary deep ecology.
 This is a journey into profound wonder and joy at the exquisite, intricate web of life of which we are each a unique and an essential part.

-The understanding that self-care and our individual healing journeys are each a vital part of the healing of our struggling planet couldn't be a more powerful incentive to wake up, clean up, choose love over fear every time, and join in the birthing of the new paradigm.
+The understanding that self-care and our individual healing journeys are each a vital part of the healing of our struggling planet couldn't be a more powerful incentive to wake up, clean up, choose love over fear every time, and join in the birthing of the New Paradigm.